 This new year, try something new and head straight to the Pink City of Jaipur for colorful new beginnings.
 International Kite Festival at Jaipur is an annual carnival celebrated on Makar Sankranti.
 The popularity of the same is such that it attracts kite fliers from different corners of the country.

-The zeal and gusto with which the kite flying festival in Jaipur is celebrated will blow away your mind.
+The zeal and gusto with which the kite flying festival in Jaipur is celebrated will blow your mind.
 The city of Jaipur looks even more beautiful with the colorful kites adorning the clear blue sky.
 The rock music and meticulous dancers add to the vibrancy of the ambiance.

-What kickstarted this festival in Jaipur
+What kickstarted the Kite Festival in Jaipur

 The International Kite Festival of Jaipur has grown into an internationally famous event.
 What started as a simple holy dip in Galtaji has now been turned into a full-fledged carnival where kite-flying competitions are organized by various Kite Clubs in the city.
 The state government funds this kite festival.

 Inaugurated at the Jaipur Polo Ground, the festival has two events- one is the Kite War and the other is the Friendly Kite Flying Session.